-With the final nod from GST Council, electronic invoicing or e-invoicing system shall soon be a reality.
-A transformational move by the CBIC, e-invoicing in India can help curb tax evasion drastically and also bring efficiency and ease in GST compliance.
-Not only this but with e-invoicing, India can join the bandwagon of countries worldwide who have adopted universally accepted standards to streamline their invoicing, taxation and compliance reporting to the Government.
+A transformational move by the CBIC, e-invoicing in India can help curb tax evasion drastically and also bring efficiency and ease to GST compliance.
+Not only this but with e-invoicing, India has joined the bandwagon of countries worldwide who have adopted universally accepted standards to streamline their invoicing, taxation and compliance reporting to the Government.

 Is E-invoicing compulsory in India?

 Who defines the e-invoice framework?

 After the go-ahead for e-invoicing under GST in India, GSTN along with the Institute of Chartered Accountants of India (ICAI) had published an e-invoicing draft for public consultation.
 The feedback thus received from the stakeholders, industry associations, businesses and technology enablers shall be incorporated to define the e-invoicing framework for India.

 As the Government is working to get the e-invoicing implementation framework in place, let us get some fundamentals clear

 How does an e-invoicing system work?